Patillas, Puerto Rico: Demographics

 According to the 2000 census, Patillas had a population of 20,152 with a population density is 426.0 people per square mile (163.9/km2).
 There was a decline in the population during the 1960s and the 1990s and most recently in the 2010 and 2020 census.

 Puerto Rico is primarily made up of a mix of ancestors from Indigenous, European or African descent.
 Statistics from the 2000 census shows that 67.7% of Patillenses self-identify as European or white origin; only 12.3% self-identify as Afro Puerto Rican and 0.5% self-identify as Amerindian.

 Government

 Like all municipalities in Puerto Rico, Patillas is administered by a mayor.
-The current mayor is Maritza Sánchez Neriz, from the New Progressive Party (PNP).
+The current mayor is Maritza Sánchez Neris, from the New Progressive Party (PNP).
 Sanchez was elected at the 2020 general election.

 The city belongs to the Puerto Rico Senatorial district VII, which is represented by two Senators.
-In 2012, Jorge Suárez and José Luis Dalmau were elected as District Senators.
+In 2024, Wanda Soto Tolentino and Luis Daniel Colón La Santa were elected as District Senators.